ClusterHQ/flocker/docs/indepth/installation.rst

    * This is similar to following the AWS instructions above but ignoring the "Upgrade the Kernel" step which is different on Ubuntu and SELinux can be ignored I think

 ..
 XXX Maybe say that it needs at least 3.16.4 instead of "latest available", but maybe not, if this is best consistent with CentOS (or change that too?)

-Flocker requires the latest available kernel.

-..
-TODO get rid of the quotes in this task

-.. task:: upgrade_kernel_ubuntu
-   :prompt: [root@ubuntu]#

-Flocker requires ZFS, and installing ZFS requires that the running kernel be the one that will eventually be used.
-Thus we need to reboot into the new kernel.

-.. prompt:: bash [root@ubuntu]#

-   shutdown -r now

 Flocker requires recent versions of ZFS and Docker.